pruizf/rhyme-within-reason/data/README.md

 - `signatures.tsv`: call-echo signatures in valence terms
 - `highemos_XX_counts_per_poem.tsv`: emotion-type counts per poem for emotion words with score >= XX
 - Files `filenames_cssdo.txt`, `filenames_disco_only_new_IDs.txt` and `ids_to_keep.txt` were used to keep sonnets duplicated across CSSDO and DISCO only as part of CSSDO
+- Filenames ending with `_filt.tsv` are the result of the deduplication mentioned in the previous point

 # Conventions